lyorig/Halcyon/README.md

 > [!TIP]
 These are empty classes.
 You are encouraged to use them with `[[no_unique_address]]` (also defined as `HAL_NO_SIZE`).

 Both of the above also act as factories for classes that depend on their initialization.
-Such member functions are usually called `make_(classname)`, with some exceptions, where a more fitting name was chosen.
+Such member functions are usually called `make_/build_(classname)`, with some exceptions, where a more fitting name was chosen.

 [^1]: Currently SDL2, SDL2_image, and SDL2_ttf.